ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 :code:`createVehicle(local)` used with a non-:code:`[0, 0, 0]` position shall be used, except on :code:`#` objects (e.g. :code:`#lightsource`, :code:`#soundsource`) where empty position search is not performed.

-This code requires :math:`\approx 1.00` ms and will be higher with more objects near the wanted position:
+This code requires ~1.00 ms and will be higher with more objects near the wanted position:
 ::

     _vehicle = _type createVehicleLocal _posATL;
     _vehicle setPosATL _posATL;

-While this one requires :math:`\approx 0.04` ms:
+While this one requires ~0.04 ms:
 ::

     _vehicle = _type createVehicleLocal [0, 0, 0];